Kamieljv/watkanikdoen-app/README.md

 - [ ] Set proper (and working) toast messages in settings
 - [ ] Configure permissions in admin backend
 - [ ] Color theme tags
+- [ ] List of Organizations
 - [ ] Menu-items in mobile authenticated menu (Blog, About, etc.)
 - [ ] Image compression after upload (on all upload types)
+- [ ] Automatic scout import after change in acties or related tables
+- [ ] Map on Single Actie page if lat/lon is specified
 - [x] Restructure to get rid of `/wave`
 - [x] Update seeders and migrations to configure with correct non-wave paths and remove unnecessary tables
 - [ ] Localize Wave controller messages